christianguenter2/ABAP_conways_game_of_life/README.md

 ![Start screen](/mimes/start_screen.jpg?raw=true "Start screen")

 Then you can either execute turns manually (F8 or F9) or start simulation mode (Shift-F9).
-In simulation mode you can either use a SAPGUI timer (option GUI) or use the modern approach with AMC, APC and websocket.
-Although the last one might not work in every environment.
+In simulation mode you can either use a SAPGUI timer (option GUI) or the modern approach with AMC, APC and websocket (option WS).
+Although the latter might not work in every environment.

 ![Init](/mimes/gol_with_websocket_timer.jpg?raw=true "Init")